 The base-level Nectar and Puffy mattresses are quite similar, though, as reflected in their price-points.
-Both have gel-infused memory foam comfort layers; the Nectar uses 3 inches of memory foam for a transition layer, while the Puffy’s transition layer is 2 inches of polyfoam.
+Both have gel-infused memory foam comfort layers, but the Nectar measures 2 inches thicker than the Puffy.
 Ultimately, though, both mattresses have similar performance ratings.

 Sleep Trial & Returns